Use an iPad as a Desk Workstation with Stand and Keyboard for $35

 It’s also worth mentioning a great perk of using an iPad with a physical keyboard; you gain access to a wide variety of keyboard shortcuts and keystrokes that are otherwise not available when a keyboard is not attached to the iPad, and many of those keystrokes will already be familiar to Mac users.
 We at OSXDaily have been covering some of those helpful iPad keyboard shortcuts for functionality like copy and paste, and for specific apps like Files, Safari, Notes, Chrome, Pages, Numbers, and will continue to do so, so stay tuned for more.

-If you have any particular experience with great iPad stands, iPad keyboards, or otherwise, share your thoughts in the comments below!
+If you have any particular experience with great iPad stands, iPad keyboards, mouse, or otherwise, share your thoughts in the comments below!